PabloVallbona/ada-template-website/README.md

 # Research Questions

-1. How does the variability ESG ETFs over time differs to traditional ETFs?
+1. How does the volatility ESG ETFs over time differs to traditional ETFs?

 2. How do ESG-focused portfolios compare in terms of profitability and volatility?

 3. Does the relative performance of ESG ETFs depend strongly on macroeconomic cycles, such as recessions or inflationary periods?

+4. Does the performance of ETFs vary with the same pattern every year and does this seasonality difer from ESG to non-ESG ETFs?

 * * *